Youth-crime taskforce cut

 Youth support service team leader Nathan Lambie spends a majority of his time on case management which also includes driving on the road to visit clients, working around time constraints now more than ever.

-“Some young people may live 45-minutes away so that is two hours traveling time just to see one person.
+“Some young people may live 45-minutes away so that is two hours travelling time just to see one person.

 While time spent with each person varies according to their needs, once a fortnight is common.
 For a very complex case, it could be weekly visits.